xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Content_Encoding($string)`

-Returns an array of encoding formats in the order in which they were applied, or `null` if the field value is invalid.
+Returns an array of encoding formats in the order in which they were applied, or `null` if the field value is malformed.

 Example: